about this blog

 Dialogue, not debate

-A true catholic dialogue respects the universality of `the whole` that is the Catholic Church.
-It seeks, like Jesus, to sit at the table with sinners and saints in a spirit of openness and respect.
-Our media is full of angry diatribes where debates are won by the loudest and most forceful voice.
+Social media and the airwaves are full of angry diatribes where debates are won by the loudest and most forceful voice.
 All are welcome to sit at the table of this blog and partake of the conversation, as long as your intentions are to promote a healthy dialogue and not hurtful debate.

 May the Spirit of wisdom and peace be our guide!